Zilliqa/ZIP/zips/zip-11.md

 ```

 The first part of the computation `floor(NumberOfDSEpochsInCurrentCycle x
-110,000 * VerificationPassed)` is computed off-the chain, while the factor
+110,000 * VerificationPassed)` is computed off-chain by the verifier, while the
-`floor(TotalStakeAtSSN / TotalStakeAcrossAllSSNs)` has to be computed on-chain
+factor `floor(TotalStakeAtSSN / TotalStakeAcrossAllSSNs)` is computed on-chain
-using the smart contract that has the most updated data as a part of the
+within the smart contract by using the most updated data stored as a part of
-contract state.
+the contract state.

 The verifier computes the off-chain part as an integer value for every cycle
 and calls the following transition in the proxy contract to compute stake